DiogoMCampos/Leaflet/ESOF-docs/Verification and Validation.md

 });
  ```

 On the other hand, there are some tests that are state-dependent and thus don't have high controllability.
-Since JavaScript has multiple implementations depending on the browser, some functionalities have to be tested for each of the specific browsers (we talk about this in detail in the Heterogeneity section).
-We consider that Leaflet handles this issue very well, by enabling the user to run the tests in the desired browsers.
+Since JavaScript has multiple implementations depending on the browser, some functionalities have to be tested for each of the specific browsers (this will be talked about in detail in the Heterogeneity section).

 ###Observability
 *   Ability to easily observe the test results